 Having been among the few companies using a 4-day workweek for the past three years, Buffer has a lot to say about this concept.

-48. Compared to their previous survey with 73%, 78.8% of surveyed Buffer employees work four days a week or five days with shorter hours. (source)
+57. Compared to their previous survey, which was 73%, 78.8% of surveyed Buffer employees work four days a week or five days with shorter hours. (source)

 Conclusion